g-steinkoler/E-Commerce-Product-Range-Analysis/README.md

 - Carry out exploratory data analysis
 - Analyze the product range
 - Formulate and test statistical hypotheses

+**** Who is my internal customer?

+project managers who are responsible for the relevance of the product range.

+**** what is the main goal?

+The main goal is to get a better understanding of the business, product-wise.
+Striving to determine which products are included in the main and additional assortment in order to competently offer additional or interchangeable products to customers and thus improve sales.

 # Table of Contents: